Supplemental Rods Are Needed To Maximally Reduce Rod Strain Across The Lumbosacral Junction With Tlif But Not Alif In Long Constructs

 Digital Object Identifier (DOI)

 Godzik, Jakub; Hlubek, Randall J.; Newcomb, Anna G.U.S.; Lehrman, Jennifer N.; Andrada, Bernardo de; Farber, S. Harrison; Lenke, Lawrence G.; Kelly, Brian P.; and Turner, Jay D., "Supplemental Rods Are Needed To Maximally Reduce Rod Strain Across The Lumbosacral Junction With Tlif But Not Alif In Long Constructs" (2019).
-Neurobiology.
+Translational Neuroscience.
 118.